erfanakhavanrad/GitTutorial/GitPAT.md

 ##Step 1:
 Open terminal anywhere in the linux system.

-##Step 2: Run the Following Command
+##Step 2: Run one of the the Following Commands (First one is preferred)
-git config --global credential.credentialStore cache (It doesn't pop up any messages or so, just not having an error means it ran successfully)
+sudo git config --global credential.credentialStore cache git config --global credential.credentialStore cache (It doesn't pop up any messages or so, just not having an error means it ran successfully)